fivdi/onoff/README.md

 state of the GPIO.

 Note that most systems support readback of GPIOs configured as outputs.
-The readSync method can therefore be called for any GPIO, irrespective of whether it was configured as an input or an output.
+The readSync method can therefore be invoked for any GPIO, irrespective of whether it was configured as an input or an output.
 The Raspberry Pi and BeagleBone are examples of such systems.